ros2/ros2_documentation/source/Tutorials/Colcon-Tutorial.rst

       colcon test --merge-install

-    You also need to specify ``--merge-install`` here if that was used when building.
+    You also need to specify ``--merge-install`` here since we used it for building above.

 Source the environment
 ^^^^^^^^^^^^^^^^^^^^^^